Enterprise-CMCS/mac-fc-security-scan-report/README.md

           jira-labels: security, vulnerability  # customize as needed
           jira-custom-field-key-value: '{"customFieldKey": "customValue"}'  # customize as needed
           scan-output-path: scan-output.json

-Make sure to replace your-username/your-repo@your-tag with the actual GitHub repository and tag where your Action script is located.

 Ensure that you have the required secrets (JIRA_HOST, JIRA_USERNAME, and JIRA_TOKEN) configured in your repository's settings so that they can be accessed by the Action script.